DmitryTsybulkin/RssReader/README.md

 /posts [GET] - sse controller, (params (not requared): name - string name of new tag, links - array of strings, where every element is url to rss/atom channel;

+No params: get all posts;

+Param: Array of strings, where strings are names of tags, example: "/posts?tag=business".
+Return posts by tags;

+Param: Date from which need news, format: "HH:mm:ss dd-MM-yyyy", example: "/posts?from=12:59:59 01-11-2018".
+Return all posts by date;

+Params: Array of strings, where strings are names of tags and from - date from which need news,
+format: "HH:mm:ss dd-MM-yyyy", example: "/posts?tag=business&from=12:59:59 01-11-2018".
+Return posts by tags and by date;

 /posts/{id} [PATCH] - update tag by id (param (requared): name - new name of tag)

 /posts/{name} [DELETE] - delete tag by name;

-No params: get all posts

-Param: Array of strings, where strings are names of tags, example: "/posts?tag=business";

-Params: Array of strings, where strings are names of tags and from - date from which need news,
-format: "HH:mm:ss dd-MM-yyyy", example: "/posts?tag=business&from=12:59:59 01-11-2018"